 Often, correcting that underlying condition can make the rapid heart rate better.
 If a medication or caffeine is causing your condition, stopping those might fix the problem as well.

-Otherwise, your doctors may choose from several options.
+Otherwise, your doctor may choose from several options.

 One is to place a small device, called an implantable cardioverter-defibrillator, or ICD, under the skin right below your collarbone.
 An ICD helps your heart beat normally.
-Doctors might go with this option if your condition cannot be fixed or managed.
+It can prevent the ventricular tachycardia from leading to a life-threatening problem.
+You doctor might go with this option if your condition cannot be fixed or managed.

 Another option is called cardiac ablation.
 In this procedure, doctors use heat to destroy abnormal heart tissue.
 This method treats the ventricular tachycardia and can cure it.